Please Take Care of My Refrigerator

 Please Take Care of My Refrigerator, also known as Chef & My Fridge, is a South Korean cooking-variety program starring various chefs and celebrity guests.
-It airs on JTBC on Mondays at 21:30 (KST) beginning November 17, 2014.
-Since October 1, 2018, the program airs late at 23:00 (KST) on the same day, due to giving it regular broadcast timeline to JTBC's dramas.
-The last episode of this program aired on November 25, 2019, after five years of broadcast.
-The show was rebooted on both television and on Netflix, the first episode aired on December 15, 2024.
+It premiered on November 17, 2014 and concluded on November 25, 2019, after five years of broadcast.
+The show was then rebooted on both television and on Netflix, the first episode aired on December 15, 2024.
+It currently airs on JTBC on Sundays at 20:50 (KST).

 Format

 In each episode, two guests have their refrigerators brought to the filming studio.
 The hosts go through each refrigerator, with the hosts, chefs, and guests commenting on unusual or otherwise notable foods.
 The hosts will sometimes "help" the guests by throwing away ingredients that are expired.
 The cast members sometimes sample a dish in the refrigerator.
 Each guest has four of the eight chefs assigned to them, and each guest presents two categories of food that he or she would like cooked.
 Examples of categories include Western-style food or a seafood dish that the guest's children would enjoy.
 Each of the four chefs chooses the category they wish to compete in, with two chefs competing in each category.